filievski/filievski.github.io/_pages/about.md

 Please apply if you are interested in these topics and would like to work with me as a PhD student or a Postdoc.
 If you can't find (an adequate) a call where you can apply, please email me, as the next position is likely coming out soon.

 ## News
+* I joined [the ELLIS society](https://ellis.eu).
+ELLIS stands for "European Laboratory for Learning and Intelligent Systems".
 * For VU/UvA AI students: I am now accepting thesis supervision students for Spring 2025.
 For the list of topics, see our group's Canvas page.
 * We submitted two of the Master theses I supervised in Spring 2024 to A* conferences (AAAI and The Web Conference).
 * I was interviewed for the BBC article [When robots can't riddle: What puzzles reveal about the depths of our own minds